Frequently Asked Questions

 Why have I been invited to take part in the preschool phase of the study?

-If my child participated in the infant phase of the study, do they have to take part in the preschool follow-up?"
+If my child participated in the infant phase of the study, do they have to take part in the primary school follow-up?"

-No. If you consented to be contacted again when taking part in the infant phase of the study, we will be directly in contact with you to ask whether you would like to participate in this phase.
-However, participation in the preschool follow-up is completely voluntary and choosing not to take part will not disadvantage you or your child in any way.
+No. If you consented to be contacted again when taking part in the infant or preschool phases of the study, we will be directly in contact with you to ask whether you would like to participate in this phase.
+However, participation in the primary school follow-up is completely voluntary and choosing not to take part will not disadvantage you or your child in any way.

 Do we have to have a home visit from the research team in order to take part?